 Whatever your celebration style, there’s a King’s Day party to suit your mood, from all-night parties to family-friendly events.
 Aside from the official parties the inner canal ring becomes a cacophony of orange hues.
 Note that the canals will be filled with party boats and typical canal cruises won’t be running.
-Many shops and museums will take the day off to so staff can join in the fun, and inner-city eateries will be packed.
+Many shops and museums will also take the day off so staff can join in the fun, and inner-city eateries will be packed.
 Bring cash as there are often long lines at the ATMs and the pop-up shops won't accept cards.
 It is also a good idea to pack your own refillable water bottle and a rain jacket so you are prepared for rain or shine.
 If you’d prefer something quieter, head out into the city’s neighbourhoods or check out the parties in the Amsterdam Area.

 And how you’re getting there

 Amid all the festivities, trams won’t be running in the heart of the city.
 Some streets are even too busy for cycling, with street parties filling the narrow, cobbled streets around the centre.
 Your best bet is to park your bike on the outskirts (by Marnixstraat to access the Jordaan, on the Overtoom for Oud-Zuid, or Sarphatistraat for De Pijp), and wear comfortable shoes.

 An essential part of King’s Day is the vrijmarkt - the King's Day street markets that see Amsterdam’s pavements transform into a bargain-hunting frenzy.
 Locals set up stalls to sell off their pre-loved clothing, books and homeware items.
 There are also designated spots for children to set up shop.
 Be prepared to haggle and buy as much as you can carry.